 If your inbox is like mine, it’s a barrage of special offers from retailers, newsletters I signed up for but don’t always read, and fundraising appeals.
 Occasionally, there are important communications from friends, family and clients.
 I delete the stuff I know I don’t need, but there are a few I read because they almost always tell me something I need to know.
 Or, I happen to need dog food and PetSmart just sent me a coupon.

 The difference between the emails that get read and those that don’t is relevance.
-If your subject line is well-crafted and your email content is relevant to the reader, then your message should be opened more often than not.
-(If you’re concerned about rising above the noise, check out our recent post, What Politics can Teach Law Firms About Getting Noticed.)
+If your subject line is well-crafted and your email content is relevant to the reader, then your message has a better chance of getting through.
+(If you’re concerned about rising above the noise, check out What Politics Can Teach Law Firms About Getting Noticed.)

 Good Content, Consistently

 In other words, content is queen.
-Provide good content consistently, and you’ll get read.
-And as an added bonus, your emails remind your contacts that you’re out there, what you do, and why you’re good at it.
+Provide useful content consistently, and you’ll get read.
+That doesn’t mean your content will be read by everyone all the time, but at least some people some of the time will read it — which is an improvement over doing nothing.
+And as a bonus, your emails remind your contacts what you do, why you’re good at it, and that you’re open for business (a relevant issue these days).

 Because my motto is “Don’t let perfect be the enemy of the good,” I endorse starting small and growing from there.